Meet the Team

 Casey Dederick

-Casey is a MSW graduate from Adelphi University.
-When she's not working you can find her volunteering at the Walden Humane Society.
+Casey is a Licensed Social worker, earning her Masters degree in Social Work from Adelphi University.
+Casey is the lead co-facilitator of our “Beyond the Label” expressive arts support group.
+When she's not working, you can find her volunteering at the Walden Humane Society.
 She enjoys photography, spending time with family, a good joke, and connecting with friends.

 morgan gorey